 Lancaster YWCA 110 N Lime St. Lancaster, PA 17602

 United Methodist Church 29 East Walnut St. Lancaster, Pennsylvania 17602

 Congratulations on taking the first step towards ending your dependence on alcohol and drugs.
 Seeking help for addiction isn’t easy.
 When searching for a treatment facility that meets your needs, expand your search to cities near Lancaster.
 The city offers a great number of resources to treat addiction, but this is a decision that will decide your future.
 Reviewing all the rehab centers available to you increases your chances of success.
-Another possibility is a national network of treatment centers with locations across the U.S., such as The Recovery Center.
-These facilities offer comprehensive, effective substance misuse programs staffed with caring professionals to help you recover from your drug misuse disorder.
+Another possibility is a national network of treatment centers with locations across the U.S. These facilities can offer comprehensive, effective substance misuse programs staffed with caring professionals to help you recover from your drug misuse disorder.